 Certain brand licensing agreements involve judgement over the nature, timing and extent of the Group's activities in fulfilling contractual performance obligations.
 This judgement therefore impacts the timing of revenues recognised for such agreements.
 On a contract-by-contract basis, the Group assesses its expected ongoing commitments to fulfil its contractual obligations.
-Where an agreement provides the right for a customer to use the Group's intellectual property and there are no significant ongoing commitments for the Group to satisfy, the performance obligation is considered to be satisfied at a point in time, when the associated revenues are recognised over time with the satisfaction of the performance obligations.
+Where an agreement provides the right for a customer to use the Group's intellectual property and there are no significant ongoing commitments for the Group to satisfy, the performance obligation is considered to be satisfied at a point in time, when the associated revenues are recognised.
+However, where there is expected to be significant ongoing commitment for the Group, revenues are recognised over time with the satisfaction of the performance obligations.